<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5133266&amp;fmt=gif">

 Enhanced comfort and health are also among the benefits of VRF systems.
 Their operation is very silent because they use refrigerant lines instead of air ducts, and they isolate air pollutants and unpleasant odors because each building area is served independently.

 Another advantage of VRF systems is their reduced space requirement, replacing bulky air ducts and hydronic piping with more compact refrigerant lines.
-This can be a significant advantage in large commercial buildings, where many MEP components are often installed in the reduces space above the ceiling.
+This can be a significant advantage in large commercial buildings, where many MEP components are often installed in the reduced space above the ceiling.

 VRF systems also have the potential to reduce carbon emissions from the building sector, since they can replace combustion-based space heating with a technology that only consumes electricity.
 Resistance heating is not competitive due to its high cost, but VRF systems can operate efficiently in both cooling and heating mode.